project-horizon/horizon/README.md

-# nessy
+# horizon

-The nessy framework encapsulates a JavaScript and a PolyDSL syntaxtree (DOM).
+The horizon framework encapsulates a JavaScript and a PolyDSL syntaxtree (DOM).
 It features EDSLs for JavaScript and PolyDSL and is by that capable to produce DOMs for both languages.